 For a town of 30,000 people, Juneau has an amazing array of cultural opportunities.
 The Alaska Folk Festival, Juneau Jazz and Classics, and the Juneau Symphony bring a variety of world-class music to town every year and it houses the state museum, a professional theater, and many art galleries.
 All of these things contribute to a quality of life that is highly prized by those who live in Juneau.

 Live, work, and play in Anchorage

-Anchorage is a vibrant city of 285,000 surrounded by the country’s farthest north national forest (Chugach).
-The state’s commercial center, Anchorage is situated along Cook Inlet amid the adventure and beauty of Alaska.
-The prospects for adventure are everywhere.
-Salmon fishing in town, visiting Portage Glacier, or white-water rafting close by.
-Road and train trips to Prince William Sound or Denali National Park, home to North America’s highest peak.
+Anchorage is a vibrant city of 285,000 surrounded by the country’s northernmost national forest (Chugach).
+The state’s commercial center, Anchorage, is situated along Cook Inlet amid the adventure and beauty of Alaska.
+The prospects for adventure are everywhere—salmon fishing in town, visiting Portage Glacier, or white-water rafting close by.
+Take a road or train trip to Prince William Sound or Denali National Park, home to North America’s highest peak.
 Winter weather, comparable to that of ski resorts around the world, offers snowshoeing and snowmobiling, as well as nordic and alpine skiing.
 Downtown hosts a 10-day winter carnival, the Anchorage Fur Rendezvous (February), and the Iditarod Trail Sled Dog Race begins on Fourth Avenue on the first Saturday of March.

 The Alaska Native Heritage Center is a renowned cultural center, and museums, theater, and musical opportunities are plentiful.
 Whether your interests are cultural or adventurous, Anchorage has endless options that appeal to residents and visitors alike.